fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_4.md

 **print** ( _'--tb=style :'_ , pytestconfig.getoption( _'tbstyle'_ ))
 ```

-You’ll use pytestconfig again when I demonstrate ini files in Chapter 6, Config-
+You’ll use pytestconfig again when I demonstrate ini files in Lab 6, Config-
 uration, on page 115.

 ### Using cache